iitis/SymmetricTensors.jl/README.md

 ## Block structure

 The block usage is motivated by the paper M. D. Schatz, T. M. Low, R. A. van de Geijn, and T. G. Kolda, "Exploiting symmetry in tensors for high performance: Multiplication with symmetric tensors", SIAM Journal on Scientific Computing, 36 (2014), pp. C453–C479 https://doi.org/10.1137/130907215.
 There only the meaningful part of the symmetric tensor is stored in blocks to decrease the memory and computational overhead.

+For application of this representation to compute cumulants, see: K. Domino, P. Gawron, Ł. Pawela "Efficient Computation of Higher-Order Cumulant Tensors", SIAM Journal on Scientific Computing, 40 (2018) https://doi.org/10.1137/17M1149365.
 The selection of the optimal block size is not straight forward, however in most cases concerning cumulants one can use `2` or `3`.